 1. Mix Up Your Selection

 One of the issues that folks have about healthy eating is that they feel like it will only work once they get the same meals every day.
+Remember “Depression rates are higher among those with a Vitamin D deficiency.
+Fatty fish like salmon and tuna have the most naturally occurring Vitamin D.” Staci Lee Schnell, MS, CS, LMFT once said.
 For instance, green smoothie in the morning, baked cauliflower in the afternoon, and grilled salmon during supper.
 The truth, though, is that you can find other healthy dishes to mix up with the usual stuff.
 That may keep you from getting fed up with the diet and ordering an all-meat pizza, double cheeseburger, and milkshake for yourself.

 2. Try Different Recipes